SRIDEVI230804/Admit-card-generation/README.md

 TensorFlow
 ## Contributors

-Swetha M,Harishh A, Dinesh L &Sridevi T
+Sridevi T,Swetha M,Harishh A, Dinesh L

 Feel free to contribute to the project by submitting issues or pull requests.